Dr Sarah Louise Steele

 I am proactive in both public engagement and media dissemination of my research and I work with researchers and private entities to engage with professionals, the public at large, and the Academy.
 I am Deputy Director of the Intellectual Forum at Jesus College, Cambridge, while also being a Senior Research Associate, and holding an Associated Researcher post with the Department of Politics and International Relations at the University of Cambridge.
 In these roles, I conduct research and generate publications that traverse a wide range of topics.

 I would delight in working with interested parties to develop collaborations and projects to deliver you a research product of the highest quality.

 I have taught undergradute and graduate level students in Medicine, Law, and across the Social and Political Sciences.
 I have also contributed to programmes and modules dedicated to assist students with developing their study skills, research skills, and writing, while also running professional level education modules.
 My teaching philosophy focuses on engaging and challenging students to celebrate and learn from their diversity.

 The student-centred approach that I employ encourages learning, and critical, reciprocal engagement both in the classroom and through technology.
 I am always eager to use innovative teaching media and to encourage students to engage with each other through social media platforms like Twitter and Instagram.
 Reviews of my teaching can be found at: Rate My Professor.

 I have extensive experience advising on research, professional education, and conference organisation.
-I currently work with international education providers like UK Medu to devise content for doctors and pharmacists from around the world to undertake training, cross-learning, professional development and international collaboration.
+I am delighted to currently be on a 60-strong team of expert advisors to the UK's Home Office on the ENOUGH! campaign, and I also currently work with international education providers like UK Medu to devise content for professionals from around the world to undertake training, cross-learning, professional development and international collaboration.
 I am able to work in an advisory through to full delivery capacity with your team.
 Requests for consultation can be made here: